millenko/Shark-Attacks/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# QUEST | <p>Maybe there's a 🦈 in the water</p>
+# QUEST | Maybe there's a 🦈 in the water

 <br>

 ## Introduction

-Welcome to the "Maybe there is a shark in the water" data analysis project.
+Welcome to the "Maybe there's a 🦈 in the water" data analysis project.
 Dive in, bite into it!
 <br>
-In this project, we will share with you information about global shark attack reports, demonstrate our newly acquired data wrangling and analysis techniques.
+In this project, we will share with you information about global 🦈 attack reports, demonstrate our newly acquired data wrangling and analysis techniques.
 <br>
 Then, hopefully, you will share with us some admiration for the job well-done, as well as other, constructive feedback.
 <br>